datagrok-ai/admetica/README.md

 It is an open-source global effort with collaborators from academia, biotech startups and big pharma.

-Our goal is to improve pharmaceutical research using advanced ADMET (Absorption, Distribution, Metabolism, and Excretion) prediction tools.
+Our goal is to improve ADMET (Absorption, Distribution, Metabolism, and Excretion) prediction tools.

 We welcome everyone with the expertise in the field.
 If you are interested in collaboration, feel free to reach us: